YusafOsei-Bonsu/React-TDD-Quiz/quiz-app/README.md

 6).
 As a user
 	I would like the option to play multiple times
 	So that I can enjoy myself while I improve my knowledge

+## Monday Retro

+Team 1 Harry Yusaf

+Made all the containers and components using mock data:
+	Home
+	Start
+	Quiz
+		Questions and Answers

+Team 2 Brian and Jade
+	Made a store which is available to all elements.
+	Prepare fetch functionality.
+	Saved Fetched data to store.

+## Tues Stand-Up

+Jade -> plan to join the dots (merge files from both teams).
+Yusaf -> plan to do some testing and styling
+Harry -> pair discussion, plan logic and counting answers Brian -> make store persistent.

+Overall Plan for Tuesday:
+	Fix file structure
+	Merge to dev
+	Change Groups

+## Tues Retro

+Yusaf and Jade

+	Wrote test that were working until merged with dev.
+	Styled the start page.
+	Researched form test.

+Brian and Harry
+	Wrote the functionality for:
+		Start button,
+		Form, Saving form data to store, Added route to Qz on form submit, Displaying quiz questions